Mike Loynd: Professional career

 Loynd, age 22, made his debut on Thursday, July 24, 1986.
-Like the much-heralded David Clyde in 1973, Loynd was expected to contribute immediately upon being called to the Majors.
-The Rangers were involved in a close pennant race and manager Bobby Valentine was strapped for pitching.
+Like the much heralded David Clyde in 1973, Loynd was expected to contribute immediately upon being called to the Majors, as the Rangers were involved in a close pennant race, and manager Bobby Valentine was strapped for pitching.
 Loynd won his first start in front of 34,256 fans with a 6–3 win over future Hall of Famer Phil Niekro and the Cleveland Indians.
-Loynd hurled 6 innings, allowed 3 runs, walked 3, and struck out 6.
+Loynd threw for 6 innings, allowing 3 runs, walking 3 batters, and striking out 6 others.

-After his next three starts resulted in no decisions, Loynd was back in the win column again on Thursday, August 14, 1986, after defeating Teddy Higuera and the Milwaukee Brewers 8–2.
+After his next three starts resulted in no decisions, Loynd was back in the win column again on August 14, 1986, after defeating Teddy Higuera and the Milwaukee Brewers 8–2.
 Loynd surrendered only one run over 7 strong innings while giving up only 5 hits and one walk.
-He struck out 4.
-The victory improved his record to 2-0 and moved the Rangers just 1.5 games behind the first-place California Angels.
+He struck out 4 batters.
+The victory improved his undefeated record to 2-0 and moved the Rangers just 1.5 games behind the first place California Angels.

-After moving his record to 2–0, Loynd would begin to struggle.
+Afterwards, Loynd would begin to struggle.
 Many experts felt it was due to his not having pitched as many innings before during a season.
 Rangers' manager Bobby Valentine began to use him more selectively, but yet he struggled greatly and for the year ended with 2 wins, 2 losses, and an ERA of 5.36.

-In 1987 he began the year in the bullpen and had some initial success in the first month.
-The Rangers however had been a team predicted by many pundits to contend for their first title.
+In 1987, he began the year in the bullpen and had some initial success in the first month.
+The Rangers, however, had been a team predicted by many pundits to contend for their first title.
 Instead, the club started the year 1-10 and never recovered.
-Perhaps the most iconic moment of that frustration involved Loynd in front of the hometown crowd at Arlington Stadium.
+Perhaps the most iconic moment of that frustration involved Loynd in front of a hometown crowd at Arlington Stadium.
 On Saturday, May 9, 1987, Loynd was brought in relief of Edwin Correa against the Toronto Blue Jays.
 After Tony Fernández connected off him for a home run that pushed the score to 7–0, Loynd vented his anger by hitting the next batter, Lloyd Moseby, with a pitch.
 Moseby proceeded to charge the mound while Loynd ran away.
 Both were ejected from the game and Toronto ended up winning 15–4.
-Loynd concluded the 1987 season with 1 win, 5 losses, and a ERA of 6.10.
-It was his last time in the Major Leagues.
+Loynd concluded the 1987 season with 1 win, 5 losses, and an ERA of 6.10.
+It was his last time playing in the Major Leagues.

 Loynd was traded from the Rangers to the Houston Astros for Robbie Wine during spring training on March 25, 1988.
 He spent the next seven seasons in the minor league organizations of the Astros, Toronto Blue Jays, St. Louis Cardinals, and Atlanta Braves before ending his career with the West Palm Beach Expos of the Florida State League in 1994.
-Loynd is living in St. Louis, Missouri with wife Lori.
+Loynd currently lives in St. Louis, Missouri with wife Lori.